airbytehq/airbyte/docs/tutorials/beginners-guide-to-catalog.md

 Now we understand _what_ data is available from this source.
 Next we will configure _how_ we want to replicate that data.

 ### ConfiguredAirbyteCatalog
 Let's say that we do not care about replicating the pilot data at all.
 We do want to replicate the airlines data as a `FULL_REFRESH`.
-Here's what our `ConfiguredaAirbyteCatalog` would look like.
+Here's what our `ConfiguredAirbyteCatalog` would look like.

 ```json
 {